Contractor Profiles: How payment speed and payment history is collected and calculated

 Reviews and Ratings

 Levelset started collecting anonymous ratings and reviews of payment practices in August 2019 from contractors, subcontractors, and vendors about contractors they have worked with.
-Ratings and reviews are collected through the Levelset platform and through Contractor Profile pages on the Levelset website.
+Ratings and reviews are collected through the Levelset platform and through Contractor Profiles on the Levelset website.
 Users can submit a rating without including a review.
+All ratings and reviews are verified by the Levelset team.

 Levelset collects contractor reviews from others who have previously worked with the contractor, those who are currently working with them, and from visitors to the Contractor Profiles.
 Reviews let other contractors know more about the reviewer’s payment experience with the reviewed contractor.